Equity at EPIC

 SCHOLARSHIPS

 EPIC offers scholarships for courses, our annual conference, and membership.
 The availability of scholarships depends on funding.
-Financial need is a key consideration in awarding scholarships.
-With the exception of the EPIC Fellowship, scholarship requests are considered on a rolling basis throughout the year:
+Scholarship requests for courses and membership are considered on a rolling basis throughout the year.
+Annual conference scholarship information is available on the event registration page; find a link to the current conference year here.

 Equity Council

 The goals of the EPIC Equity Council are to advance equity within our community and create collaborative spaces for EPIC people to embed equity within their work.
-The council is bringing greater strategic direction to ad hoc equity initiatives, and works with EPIC’s executive director and board to develop equity programs and policies, build organizational capacity for equity efforts, and direct the use of equity funding from sponsors and individuals.
+The council is bringing greater strategic direction to ad hoc initiatives, and works with EPIC’s executive director and board to develop programs and policies, build organizational capacity, and direct the use of funding from sponsors and individuals.

 Shakima is the Senior Director of Diversity, Equity, and Inclusion at AnswerLab, where she leads the DE&I and talent acquisition functions.
 She has over 15 years of corporate experience in human resources, strategy, and operations.
 She is passionate about using research to foster a deeper understanding of company culture and organizational needs while creating spaces where people feel a true sense of belonging.
 Shakima is co-founder of the EPIC Equity Council, an EPIC board member, and has presented at EPIC conferences and events.